Henbury Loop Line

 The Henbury Loop Line, also known as the Filton to Avonmouth Line, is a railway line following the boundary between Bristol and South Gloucestershire between the Severn Beach Line at Hallen Marsh Junction, Avonmouth and the Cross Country Route/South Wales Main Line at Filton.
-It is currently only used for freight.
+It is currently only used for freight, but passenger services on parts of the line are planned to be restored as part of MetroWest (Bristol).

 History

 The line was opened on 9 May 1910, as a more direct route to Avonmouth docks, and was initially known as the Avonmouth and Filton Railway.
 Although the line was mainly intended for freight services, passenger services were also provided until 1915, with stations at Filton Halt, Charlton, Henbury and Hallen.
-In 1917 a small station was opened at Chittening Platform to serve a new factory.
+In 1917, a small station was opened at Chittening Platform to serve a new factory.
 The line was fully reopened to passenger traffic in 1922.
 Filton Halt, Charlton and Hallen stations did not reopen, but in 1926 a new station, North Filton Platform, was opened on the site of Filton Halt.
-The line closed to passenger traffic on 09/05/1986.
+The line closed to passenger traffic on September 5, 1986.

 In 1971 a curve was opened to link the line to the South Wales Main Line at Patchway.
 This was to facilitate traffic to and from South Wales, including zoo excursions to Clifton Down.